adndvlp/expbuilder/README.md

    npm run build
    ```

+3. Specify the correct architecture (`arch`) in the `package.json` file to ensure compatibility with your system.

-3. From the root of the project, build the Electron app:
+4. From the root of the project, build the Electron app:
    ```bash
    npm run build:electron
    ```